louiejtaylor/grabseqs/faq/FAQ.md

 Sometimes fasterq-dump filters out reads but won't also filter the mate, and I haven't figured out why, or how to circumvent it.
 Try adding the `--use_fastq_dump` flag--this has fixed the problem every time I've encountered it.

+ - **Why am I running out of space?**

+ If you're going to be using SRA data, after you've installed sra-tools, run `vdb-config -i` and turn off local file caching unless you want extra copies of the downloaded sequences taking up space ([read more here](https://github.com/ncbi/sra-tools/wiki/Toolkit-Configuration)).

 [Top](#grabseqs-faq)

 ## MG-RAST FAQs